Figuring it out

 ;; NIL

-Oddly enough, certain nodes can be found despite not being returned from do-scene-graph.
-Something to figure out or ask about later
+Oddly enough, certain nodes can be found despite not being returned by do-scene-graph.
+For example, given a camera object we enter'd:

 ;; => #<FPS-CAMERA :CAMERA {10014A1993}>